TikTok to Remove Beauty Filters for Users Under 18

 Recent news and insights from the technology industry and the way that it impacts our physical and mental health.

-The study of 10,000 children also found that young people who bullied others online had a similar increase in symptoms.
+The study of 10,000 children also found that young people who bullied others had similar symptoms.

 Meta's decision to implement teen accounts marks a significant step toward addressing concerns about youth safety on social media.